 There are three absolute must-haves in this scenario:

-- Listing Management – Ensure that your business is listed on all legitimate and reputable business directories with a consistent name, address, and phone number.
+- Listing Management – Ensure your business is listed on all legitimate and reputable business directories with a consistent name, address, and phone number.

 Additionally, I’d also recommend maintaining a presence across social media.
 While you may not be building your own community, having an active social media presence where you are sharing content that boosts your visibility, providing trust indicators like public accolades, certifications, and partnerships, along with being responsive to customer concerns is essential in managing your reputation.